ypeleg/HungaBunga/Readme.md

 ============

-A Package to brute force all scikit-learn models with all of sklearn parameters! scikit-learn is a Python module for machine learning built on top of SciPy and is distributed under the 3-Clause BSD license.
+A Package to brute force all scikit-learn models with all of sklearn parameters!

-##### HungaBunga: A Package to brute force all sklearn models with all of sklearn parameters!
+##### Lets brute force all sklearn models with all of sklearn parameters!
+Ahhh Hunga Bunga!!
-##### Ahhh Hunga Bunga!

 <p align="center">
   <img src="https://github.com/ypeleg/HungaBunga/blob/master/HungaBunga.png?raw=true" width="400">